 One of the lesser-known open house tips for realtors is to avoid using generic signage.
 For example, the ones you get from Home Depot or your local real estate board.

 Instead, invest in yourself and your business and get around 50 open house signs with your own personal branding.

-BuildaSign.com is a good option to get a large amount of custom signs.
-The reason I recommend getting 50 signs is because you’re going to want to get signs with different directional arrows.
-You should get at least 15 left arrow, 15 right arrow, and 20 straight arrow signs made.
+BuildaSign.com is a good option to get a large number of custom signs.
+The reason I recommend getting 50 signs is that you’re going to want to get signs with different directional arrows.
+You should get at least 15 left arrows, 15 right arrows, and 20 straight arrow signs made.

 Don’t include the time and address on your signs, since you will be using these for multiple listings over time, and you may need to do different times.
 Instead, make sure “Open House” is in large font along with your name, phone number, and brokerage info (per state regulations).

 Go out and set up at least 20 to 25 signs at least a couple of hours before your open house is supposed to start.
 This is where consistency will pay off because if you do this every week in the same area people will get familiar with your branding and you’ll see bigger crowds at your open houses.

 Be sure to plan where you wish to place the open house signs the night before.
 I like to print out a Google map of the area and mark where I’m going to need right, left, and straight signs.
 This allows me to bring the right amount of each sign and saves me time the next morning as I’m putting signs up.